twisteroidambassador/retroflect/README.md

 Retroflect reflects outgoing network traffic back at the sender.
-When retroflect is running on a system with one or more "reflect addresses" configured, any network traffic sent by the system towards a reflect address are filtered, modified and re-injected, so it looks like the traffic is coming from the reflect address towards the system instead.
+When retroflect is running on a system with one or more "reflect addresses" configured, any (TCP and UDP) network traffic sent by the system towards a reflect address are filtered, modified and re-injected, so it looks like the traffic is coming from the reflect address towards the system instead.

 Additionally, retroflect can also be configured with zero or more "shield ports".
-When configured, retroflect acts like a firewall and drops any incoming traffic destined for these ports.
+When configured, retroflect acts like a firewall and drops any incoming (TCP and UDP) traffic destined for these ports.

 ### Use Case